What is sales mix?

-Sunday, September 4, 2011 at 5:48AM Sales mix is the proportions of different products and services that comprise the total sales of a company.
-In most cases, each product or service that a company provides has a different profit, so changes in sales mix (even if sales levels remain the same) usually result in differing amounts of profit.
-Thus, if a company introduces a new product that has a low profit, and which it sells aggressively, it is quite possible that profits will decline even as sales increase.
+Sales mix is the proportion of different products and services that comprise the total sales of a company.
+Sales mix is a key issue in businesses that sell products with differing profit levels, since a change in the mix of products sold can trigger a change in net profits, even when total sales remain approximately the same from period to period.
+Thus, if a company introduces a new product that has a low profit, and which it sells aggressively, it is quite possible that profits will decline even as total sales increase.
 Conversely, if a company elects to drop a low-profit product line and instead push sales of a higher-profit product line, total profits can actually increase even as total sales decline.

-One of the best ways for a company to improve its profits in a low-growth market is to use its marketing and sales activities to alter the sales mix in favor of those products having the largest amount of profit associated with them.
+Use sales and marketing activities to adjust the mix.
+One of the best ways for a company to improve its profits in a low-growth market where increases in market share are difficult to obtain is to use its marketing and sales activities to alter the sales mix in favor of those products having the largest amount of profit associated with them.

-Sales managers have to be aware of sales mix when they devise commission plans for the sales staff, since the intent should be to incentivize the sales staff to sell high-profit items.
+Adjust the commission plan.
+Sales managers have to be aware of sales mix when they devise commission plans for the sales staff, since the intent should be to incentivize them to sell high-profit items.
 Otherwise, a poorly-constructed commission plan could push the sales staff in the direction of selling the wrong products, which alters the sales mix and results in lower profits.

 The formula is: